 The Auditor determined compliance with the standard based on Policy 11087.1 that requires, "The FOD shall ensure that key information regarding ICE's zero-tolerance policy for sexual abuse and assault is visible or continuously and readily available to detainees (e.g., through posters, detainee handbooks, or other written formats)."
-During the site visit at ADHR the Auditor did not observe the intake process.
+During the site visit at MHR the Auditor observe the intake process for three detainees.
 Two of the DOs detailed the intake process for the Auditor.
-The male and females are separated and placed in one of the six hold room.
-In each of these hold rooms the Auditor observed the ICE Sexual Abuse Awareness Information (SAA) pamphlet in both English and Spanish.
+The male and females are separated and placed in one of the six hold rooms.
+Prior to entering each hold room, GEO security staff distribute the ICE Sexual Abuse Awareness Information (SAA) pamphlet in both English and Spanish.
 The DOs further explained that this SAA document is an available in 15 languages (Arabic, Bengali, Chinese, English, French, Haitian Creole, Hindi, Portuguese, Punjabi, Romanian, Russian, Spanish, Turkish, Ukrainian, and Vietnamese) and is provided to all detainee upon arrival processing.
-ADHR indicated it maintains and provides detainees with the ICE National Handbook available in 14 of the most prevalent languages encountered by ICE (English, Spanish, French, Haitian Creole, Punjabi, Hindi, Arabic, Simplified Chinese, Russian, Turkish, Bengali, Romanian, Portuguese, and Vietnamese).
-If the DO performing the intake is not fluent in the language spoken and understood by the detainee being processed, the DHS "I speak..."
-Language Identification Guide would be utilized to have the detainee point out which language they speak and then contact the ERO Language Service, that provides interpretive and translation services, to provide interpreter assistance.
+MHR indicated it maintains and provides detainees with the ICE National Detainee Handbook available in 14 of the most prevalent languages encountered by ICE (English, Spanish, French, Haitian Creole, Punjabi, Hindi, Arabic, Simplified Chinese, Russian, Turkish, Bengali, Romanian, Portuguese, and Vietnamese).
+While onsite, the SDDO and one DO showed the Auditor how they can access both the SAA pamphlet and the ICE National Detainee Handbook.
+Additionally, each of the three detainees interviewed by the auditor possessed the ICE National Detainee Handbook and in their preferred language.
+If the DO performing the intake is not fluent in the language spoken and understood by the detainee being processed, the ERO Language Service, that provides interpretive and translation services, is utilized to provide interpreter assistance.
 These DOs also informed the Auditor that if the detainee speaks a language not covered by either of these documents, they utilize this same services provider to access an interpreter to provide sexual safety and reporting information found in the SAA pamphlet.
-These intake DOs also detailed to the Auditor the handling of any detainee arriving at the ADHR with a disability.
-They indicated that any detainee arriving at ADHR who may have limited sight or who may be blind would have the information presented to them verbally by the ICE intake DO.
+These intake DOs also detailed to the Auditor the handling of any detainee arriving at the MHR with a disability.
+They indicated that any detainee arriving at MHR who may have limited sight or who may be blind would have the information presented to them verbally by the ICE intake DO.
 A detainee arriving with limited hearing or who is deaf would be provided information in writing.
 A detainee arriving with intellectual, or psychiatric disabilities would be referred to the SDDO who would obtain the necessary communication resources if the DO was unable to effectively communicate with the detainee.
 As noted earlier zero tolerance posters with reporting information are located in each of the hold rooms.
 The Auditor interviewed three detainees who indicated that they received information on the zero-tolerance policy and were aware of methods to report any incidents.

-§115.134 - Specialized training: Investigations.
+§115.134 - Specialized training: Investigations